 Figure 18 summarizes ammonia concentration data and removal performance trends.
-As shown in Figure 18A and Figure 18B, influent ammonia trends were also influenced by the COVID-19 pandemic, similar to CBOD and TSS, with significant reductions in March followed by a gradual increase throughout the remainder of the year.
-As is also shown in these figures, daily and average monthly effluent ammonia concentrations in 2020 remained below their respective seasonal permit limits, ranging from 0.10 to 14.3 mg/L (Oct-May) and 0.07 to 0.97 mg/L (Jun-Sep) daily and 0.13 to 8.51 mg/L (Oct-May) and 0.09 to 0.38 mg/L (Jun-Sep) monthly.
+As shown in Figure 18A and Figure 18B, influent ammonia trends were also influenced by the continued COVID-19 pandemic, similar to CBOD and TSS, with reduced concentrations compared to the period before 2020.
+As is also shown in these figures, daily and average monthly effluent ammonia concentrations in 2021 remained below their respective seasonal permit limits, ranging from 0.10 to 12.3 mg/L (Oct-May) and 0.10 to 2.55 mg/L (Jun-Sep) daily and 0.24 to 10.6 mg/L (Oct-May) and 0.18 to 0.86 mg/L (Jun-Sep) monthly.

-Figure 18C depicts removal performance of the Oxidation Ponds and FGRs from 2016 through 2020.
+Figure 18C depicts removal performance of the Oxidation Ponds and FGRs from 2017 through 2021.
 Seasonal removal trends are clearly visible, with the Oxidation Ponds demonstrating ammonia removal from March to October, and the FGRs removing most of the ammonia during the remainder of the year.
-The seasonal increase in effluent ammonia from the Oxidation Ponds is typical and attributed to low ambient temperatures and sunlight throughout the majority of January and February as well as November and December 2020.
-The seasonal effects on the Oxidation Ponds with respect to ammonia removal are also apparent in the FGRs and are compounded by snail predation on nitrifying bacteria as described in more detail in the Strategies to Enhance Performance section below.
-The WPCP did not perform any snail control events during the 2020 reporting period as FGR ammonia data did not indicate significant nitrifier predation that would jeopardize FGR performance and undermine the WPCP's ability to meet its effluent limits.
-The Oxidation Ponds exhibited a higher-than-normal level of performance in 2020 as indicated by low effluent concentrations that appear to have also offset the need for a snail abatement event.
+The seasonal increase in effluent ammonia from the Oxidation Ponds is typical and attributed to low ambient temperatures and sunlight throughout the majority of January and February as well as November and December 2021.
+The seasonal effects on the Oxidation Ponds with respect to ammonia removal are also apparent in the FGRs and can be compounded by snail predation on nitrifying bacteria as described in more detail in the Strategies to Enhance Performance section below.
+The WPCP did not perform any snail control events during the 2021 reporting period as FGR ammonia data did not indicate significant nitrifier predation that would jeopardize FGR performance.
+The Oxidation Ponds exhibited a high level of performance in 2021 as indicated by low effluent concentrations that appear to have also offset the need for a snail abatement event.

-Figure 18: Ammonia Trends at the WPCP from 2016-2020.
-A) Daily and B) Monthly Average Influent and Effluent Total Ammonia from 2016-2020.
-C) Monthly Average Total Ammonia from Pond, FGR, and Final Effluent from 2016-2020.
+Figure 18: Ammonia Trends at the WPCP from 2017-2021.
+A) Daily and B) Monthly Average Influent and Effluent Total Ammonia from 2017-2021.
+C) Monthly Average Total Ammonia from Pond, FGR, and Final Effluent from 2017-2021.

-Figure 19 summarizes average daily (kg/day) and annual (kg/yr) influent and effluent ammonia loading rates from 2016 to 2020.
-Influent ammonia loading rates shown in Figure 19A exhibited a pattern similar to those observed for concentrations, despite influent flows remaining relatively consistent with previous years, suggesting that concentrations were a more significant driver of loading rates than flows in 2020.
-Overall, influent loading rates over the last 5-years exhibited a downward trend as shown in the average annual loading rates in Figure 19B; whereas, effluent loading rates remained relatively consistent across the same time period.
-These trends are also consistent with those observed for CBOD and TSS loading rates.
-Effluent ammonia loading rates are variable with the higher values generally occurring during the weather season and lower values generally occurring during the dry weather season, reflecting the seasonal nature of the Oxidation Ponds and FGRs performance.
-Additional information pertaining to ammonia and other nutrient trends is presented in Section 1.5 of this Chapter and is available in the 2020 Nutrient Watershed Permit Annual Report submitted by BACWA.
+Figure 19 summarizes average daily (kg/day) and annual (kg/yr) influent and effluent ammonia loading rates from 2017 to 2021.
+Influent ammonia loading rates shown in Figure 19A exhibited a pattern similar to those observed for concentrations, despite influent flows remaining relatively consistent with previous years, indicating that concentrations were a more significant driver of loading rates than flows in 2021.
+Overall, influent loading rates over the last 5-years exhibited a downward trend as shown in the average annual loading rates in Figure 19B, whereas, effluent loading rates remained relatively consistent across the same time period.

+Effluent ammonia loading rates in general are variable, with the higher values generally occurring during the wet weather season and lower values generally occurring during the dry weather season, reflecting the seasonal nature of the Oxidation Ponds and FGRs performance.
+Despite the increased algae presence in the Oxidation Ponds in 2021, there was minimal impact to ammonia removal, and loading trends are similar to those observed for CBOD.
+Additional information pertaining to ammonia and other nutrient trends is presented in Section 1.5 of this Chapter and is available in the 2021 Nutrient Watershed Permit Annual Report submitted by BACWA.